 Over time many of these families established country houses, outside of the old town.
 Glenlo Abbey House was one such house; others in the vicinity include Dangan House (Martins), Menlo Castle (Blakes) and Ross House (Martins).

-The five-bay, two-storey detached house with its grand entrance flight of steps was built in 1740 by the Ffrenches.
+The five-bay, two-storey detached house with it's grand entrance and flight of steps was built in 1740 by the Ffrenches.

 The Ffrenches were an Anglo-Norman family who first settled in Ireland in Co.
 Wexford and from there gradually spread to other parts of the island.
 The family first arrived in Galway in the early fifteenth century.
 It is said that the family descend from Sir Maximilian Ffrench, the first of the name, whose descendants accompanied their kinsman, William the Conqueror, into England and fought at the Battle of Hastings.